Toufool/AutoSplit/README.md

     Duplicates the desktop using Direct3D.
     It can record OpenGL and Hardware Accelerated windows.
     About 10-15x slower than BitBlt.
 Not affected by window size.
-    overlapping windows will show up and can't record across displays.
+    Overlapping windows will show up and can't record across displays.
     This option may not be available for hybrid GPU laptops, see [D3DDD-Note-Laptops.md](/docs/D3DDD-Note-Laptops.md) for a solution.
 - **Force Full Content Rendering** (very slow, can affect rendering)
     Uses BitBlt behind the scene, but passes a special flag to PrintWindow to force rendering the entire desktop.